 Here at Much Better Adventures, we love reading books, and we love gifting our favourites.
-So, since Christmas is the season of giving (as well as love, understanding, jolliness and many other wonderful things), we thought we’d compile a quick list of the books that the team here at Much Better Adventures (or some of the team, at least), have most enjoyed this year- whether they're old books or new.
+With that in mind, we thought we’d compile a quick list of the books that the team here at Much Better Adventures (or some of the team, at least), have most enjoyed this year - whether they're old books or new.

 Underland: A Deep Time Journey by Robert Macfarlane